lucaazalim/fpaa-karatsuba-algorithm/README.md

 Simple Python implementation of the Karatsuba algorithm for multiplying two numbers.

-This was built as an assignment for the **Foundations of Algorithm Design and Analysis** course at the PUC Minas university.
+This was built as an assignment for the **Foundations of Algorithm Design and Analysis** course at PUC Minas university.

 # About